 The Chartered Accountants Regulatory Board, known as CARB, was established under the Bye-Laws of Chartered Accountants Ireland to regulate members of Chartered Accountants Ireland independently, openly and in the public interest.

-A new disciplinary process will come into force from 1 October 2015.
+A new disciplinary process came into force from 5 October 2015.

 We ensure that the highest standard of professional services is provided by members and member firms by monitoring compliance with the Standards of Professional Conduct.